Composting 101: How to Start Composting

 In the presence of moisture and oxygen, microorganisms such as bacteria, fungi, bugs, and worms work in three stages to break down the biodegradable materials into humus.

 Experts say the composting process can take anywhere from a few months to three years, though a well-managed compost pile could be ready in two to four months.
-There are many steps you can take to move things along and get your lawn and garden in shape more quickly.
+You can take many steps to move things along and get your lawn and garden in shape more quickly.

 The 3 Stages of Composting